dmlc/dgl/examples/pytorch/dtgrnn/README.md

 # Discrete Temporal Dynamic Graph with recurrent structure
 ## DGL Implementation of DCRNN and GaAN paper.

-This DGL example implements the GNN model proposed in the paper [DCRNN](https://arxiv.org/abs/1707.01926) and [GaAN](https://arxiv.org/pdf/1803.07294).
+This DGL example implements the GNN model proposed in the paper [Diffusion Convolutional Recurrent Neural Network: Data-Driven Traffic Forecasting](https://arxiv.org/abs/1707.01926) and [GaAN:Gated Attention Networks for Learning on Large and Spatiotemporal Graphs](https://arxiv.org/pdf/1803.07294).

 Model implementor
 ----------------------